-In this state, the TWT cathode is at its operating temperature and the amplifier is ready to enter transmit.
+In this state the TWT cathode is at its operating temperature and the amplifier is ready to enter the transmit state.
 Power is applied only to the TWT cathode heater.
-Unless the transmit state has been requested, the amplifier will enter standby when the warm-up is complete.
+Unless the transmit state has been requested, the amplifier will enter standby state when the warm-up is complete.

-Following transmission, the standby state can be requested to remove the amplifier from transmit.
+Following transmission, the standby state can be requested to remove the amplifier from the transmit state.